hashkrish/se2001-notes/question_papers/23t2/endterm/set_2.md

 - If we substitute only the first newline with a tab, we will merge the first and second line, whereas third and fourth will be unchanged, and will not be read in the next cycle as well, preserving the required pattern.
 - The file is a TSV, so we should merge lines with tab, and not space.

-<div style="page-break-after: always;"></div>

 ## Question 10 [MSQ] [6]

 The following text shows a set of questions and their answers.
 Identify which question-answer pair among the following needs to be corrected.
 Use the "None of the above" option if all statements are correct.

-1. What is the purpose of the "kill" command in Linux?
+1. What is the purpose of the `kill` command in Linux?
-   - Answer: The "kill" command in Linux sends signals to processes.
+   - Answer: The `kill` command in Linux sends signals to processes.
 It can terminate a process, send specific signals for process control, or even request a process to reload its configuration.
 2. What is the significance of the process ID (PID) in Linux?
    - Answer: The process ID (PID) is a unique identifier assigned to each running process in Linux.
 It tracks and manages processes, allowing the operating system to interact with and control individual processes.
 3. How can you check the resource utilization of a specific process in Linux?
-   - Answer: You can check the resource utilization of a specific process in Linux using the "top" command.
-The "top" command provides real-time information about system processes, including CPU usage, memory consumption, and other resource statistics.
+   - Answer: You can check the resource utilization of a specific process in Linux using the `top` command.
+The `top` command provides real-time information about system processes, including CPU usage, memory consumption, and other resource statistics.
 4. How can you monitor the system performance and resource usage of all processes in Linux?
-   - Answer: You can monitor the system performance and resource usage of all processes in Linux using tools like "top", "htop", or "ps aux".
+   - Answer: You can monitor the system performance and resource usage of all processes in Linux using tools like `top`, `htop`, or `ps aux`.
 These commands provide detailed information about CPU usage, memory consumption, and other system metrics for all running processes.

 (a) 1